Samuel1240/alx-zero_day/0x03-git/README.md

-this is the first firectory for git of 0x03-git
+This is the frst directory of 0x03-git